nexcess/nexcess-api-docs/Introduction.md

 # Introduction

 The Nexcess API allows users, with proper authentication, to manage most aspects of their account and services directly from the API.
-Nexcess also provides a PHP SDK for those who do not want to script the calls manually, as well as a command line too that makes these calls for you.
+Nexcess also provides a [PHP SDK]() for those who do not want to script the calls manually, as well as a [command line tool]() that makes these calls for you.

 This documentation is for those who wish to make the calls directly to the REST API.